 SOUTHERN CALIFORNIA — You want to buy a Boston Whaler but don’t have $250,000 sitting around.
 What if you could buy a Boston Whaler for $10,000 or $20,000?
 Great buys can indeed be found at boat auctions for savvy veterans and the most novice of bargain hunters alike.
 Taking a few easy steps to know what you are buying and the risks involved can go a long way to making boat auctions an enjoyable experience.

-The Log spoke with a few boating experts and auction attendees who provided perspectives of how to avoid rough waters and enjoy smooth sailing throughout the boat auction process.
+The Log attended a boat auction in Newport Beach and spoke with a few boating experts and auction attendees who provided perspectives of how to avoid rough waters and enjoy smooth sailing throughout the boat auction process.

 1. Do your homework

 “Proper planning prevents poor performance,” an iteration of a U.S. Marine Corps adage says.
 If you are going to buy a vessel at a boat auction be sure to be armed with as much information as possible.
 How much would the vessel sell for on the open market?
 What are the selling prices of similarly classed vessels?
 What is the vessel’s condition?
 Does the vessel need repairs?
 If so how much will the repairs cost?
 Is the vessel currently in the water or on stands?

 “Get some quotes.
 A lot of people have to hire someone to do the work.
 Get an evaluation by [looking at] comparables.
 Get your costs in line with what the boat needs,” said Mike Costa, a broker with Certified Sales.

 2. Keep a budget and stay within it